Skip to main content

-Bart Hansen City of Vancouver
+Bart Hansen (Chair) City of Vancouver

 Vancouver City Councilor Bart Hansen joined the city council in 2010, and has served on the C-TRAN board since 2011.
 He is executive director of the Building Industry Association of Clark County, and is a frequent C-TRAN rider.
 Other organizations that Hansen is involved in include Vancouver Public Schools.
 Hansen holds a bachelor's degree in political science from Washington State University, and a master's degree in business administration from Marylhurst University.
 He is also a graduate of Leadership Clark County.